usharesoft/appcenter-docs/uforge-appcenter/end-user/en/source/pages/templating/appliance-installprofile.rst

 	2. From the ``Stack`` page, click on ``Install Profile`` in the toolbox.
 	3. Select ``Partitioning``, then ``Advanced Partitioning``.

-	.. note: In order to view the information more easily, you can click on the enlarge button in the top right.
+	.. note:: In order to view the information more easily, you can click on the enlarge button in the top right.
 This opens a separate window where you will see all the advanced partitioning.

 	4. Advanced partitioning works sequentially, from top to bottom.
 The three sections offered by the UI, which are ``Disks``, ``Logical Groups``, and ``Logical Volumes`` should be filled in order, sequentially: